HengfengLi/high-availability-example/README.md

 Plan:
 * [DONE] client -> reverse proxy: add another nginx as a backup and failover
-* reverse proxy -> web+service: when a web server dies, nginx will redirect all traffic to other servers
+* [DONE] reverse proxy -> web+service: when a web server dies, nginx will redirect all traffic to other servers
+* [DONE] web+service -> data-cache:
+    1. double reads & writes
+    2. redis-sentinel [USE]
-* web+service -> data-cache: (1) double reads & writes (2) redis-sentinel (3) if cache miss is allowed, put a load balancer in front of a group of cache servers (sharding by keys)
+    3. if cache miss is allowed, put a load balancer in front of a group of cache servers (sharding by keys)
 * web+service -> data-db: master-slave and multi-db.

 Improvements: